 As a reminder, when we talk about headphones and earphones, we’re talking about a wide variety of devices.
-“Headphone” encompasses listening devices that fit either on your outer ear—like Phiaton’s BT 390 and BT 460—or completely around your outer ear.
+“Headphone” encompasses listening devices that fit either on your outer ear—like Phiaton’s 900 Legacy and BT 460—or completely around your outer ear.

 “Earphone” refers to listening devices that have some component that fits into your ear, and range from the free earbuds that come with your smartphone to wireless neckband style offerings like the BT 120 NC.